JohnMadakin/ecommerce/README.md

 # Aador API
-An ecommerce site written in go
+An ecommerce api written in go